Follow us on social

 In an exit interview hosted by Foreign Policy magazine Thursday, editor-in-chief Ravi Agrawal did not waste time asking USAID Administrator Samantha Power what was really on everyone's minds.
 He turned first to her 2002 book, "A Problem From Hell: America and the Age of Genocide":

-"In a Problem for Hell, the book I just mentioned, which made a strong moral case for using American power to prevent human rights crimes around the world, you wrote, and I quote, 'when innocent life is being taken on such a scale, and the United States has the power to stop the killing at a reasonable risk, it has the duty to act.'
+"In a Problem from Hell, the book I just mentioned, which made a strong moral case for using American power to prevent human rights crimes around the world, you wrote, and I quote, 'when innocent life is being taken on such a scale, and the United States has the power to stop the killing at a reasonable risk, it has the duty to act.'
 You wrote that in 2002 I believe, and you're in a position of power now.
 So I have to ask, why haven't you done more to stop the ongoing atrocities in Gaza, much of which have been committed with weapons funded by U.S. taxpayers?"

 It would be a major surprise if Power hadn't anticipated that question, having made her entire career out of a massive scold of the Washington foreign policy establishment for not sending the military in to stop the genocide on Rwanda in the mid-1990's.
 She developed an entire doctrine — Responsibility to Protect — that emboldened humanitarian interventionists with the imperative to use American power to intercede in crises and shamed those who did not concur.

-Agrawal even called her a "humanitarian superstar" as he nonetheless picked a bit assertively at what many have called the scab of hypocrisy: if not a genocide in Gaza (though the International Court of Justice has said genocide charges were plausible, and Amnesty International and Human Rights Watch have in recent days called it such) or ethnic cleansing (per Doctors Without Borders, former Israeli Defense Minister Moshe Ya’alon), is not the civilian slaughter, the siege of food, water, medicine, the relentless bombing of hospitals, tent encampments, and shelters, "a problem of hell" that deserves the same righteousness?
+Agrawal even called her a "humanitarian superstar" as he nonetheless picked a bit assertively at what many have called the scab of hypocrisy: if not a genocide in Gaza (though the International Court of Justice has said genocide charges were plausible, and Amnesty International and Human Rights Watch have in recent days called it such) or ethnic cleansing (per Doctors Without Borders, former Israeli Defense Minister Moshe Ya’alon), is not the civilian slaughter, the siege of food, water, medicine, the relentless bombing of hospitals, tent encampments, and shelters, "a problem from hell" that deserves the same righteousness?

 Here is her reply: